freedomofpress/securedrop-docs/docs/admin/workstation_reference/backup.rst

 - a `LUKS-encrypted <https://workstation.securedrop.org/en/stable/admin/reference/provisioning_usb.html>`_ USB flash or external hard drive (of sufficient size, if backing up additional local data)
 - a secure place to store backup credentials (such as a password manager on your primary laptop)

+SecureDrop Workstation requires only that you back up instance-specific secrets and configuration files, although you can optionally back up some additional local data.

+When backing up SecureDrop Workstation, there are three distinct sets of data you can back up:

+#.
+The Submission Private Key and SecureDrop Workstation config in dom0 (required)
+#.
+The messages and files from SecureDrop Inbox stored in ``sd-app`` (optional)

+   If you skip this step, all previous messages exchanged between Sources and Journalists, as well as any submitted files you have downloaded, will not be included in the backup.
+The first time you log in on a restored SecureDrop Workstation, everything will need to be re-downloaded from your SecureDrop server.

+   This option is only recommended when performing a migration to a new SecureDrop Workstation installation (not for long-term storage).

+#.
+Other customizations beyond the standard SecureDrop Workstation configuration provided by Freedom of the Press Foundation (optional)

+   These may include additional qubes and their templates, custom RPC policies, etc.

+   If you have additional customizations you wish to back up, we suggest capturing that as a separate backup without the Submission Private Key, SecureDrop Workstation config file, or any messages and files from SecureDrop Inbox so that you can avoid proliferating copies of sensitive assets.

 Backup
 ------